Game & Simulation Foundations #8208110

 This course is performance-based with classwork weighted at 40% and projects weighted at 60%.
 Most of the assignments are digital files which are uploaded for grading, and then returned electronically to the students.
 Most of this class will be paperless.
 I use a wiki to deliver and collect student work.
 The assignment list will update as new assignments are due.

-Understand the general procedure and requirements of game design. – The student will be able to:
+Identify tools and software commonly used in game development.
+The student will be able to:

 - Identify and discuss the popular game development tools currently used in the industry.

 - Identify and discuss popular world building tools.